Continuum Finance (CTN) Reaches Self Reported Market Capitalization of $122.75 Million

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Continuum Finance launched on December 10th, 2021.
+Continuum Finance was first traded on December 10th, 2021.
 Continuum Finance’s total supply is 330,000,000 tokens.
+Continuum Finance’s official website is continuum-seven.vercel.app.
 Continuum Finance’s official Twitter account is @continuumfi and its Facebook page is accessible here.
-The official website for Continuum Finance is continuum-seven.vercel.app.

 Continuum Finance Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Continuum Finance directly using US dollars.
-Investors seeking to trade Continuum Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Continuum Finance using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Continuum Finance directly using U.S. dollars.
+Investors seeking to acquire Continuum Finance should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Continuum Finance using one of the aforementioned exchanges.

 Receive News & Updates for Continuum Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Continuum Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.